dhirajdarakhe/DP/README.md

 ShortCut to write Recursion

- 1: try to represent the problem in term of index
+ 1: try to represent the problm in term of index

- 2: do all possible stuff on that indx acco to problem statemt
+ 2: do all possible stuff on that indx accodng to problem statemt

  3: sum up or min up or max up all the stuff

+In order to cnt ways we hve to determines the base which returns 1 if we reach destination else return 0 ;

+Space Optimization

+If there is the previous row and colunm in use then space can be optimized